Skip to Content

 Key objectives

-• To map out the histories of these four parts of the city, including the ways in which their demography, the amenities they provide and the quality of life they offer has changed over time, particularly in response to regeneration and (re)development activity.
+• To map out the histories of these four parts of the city, including the ways in which their demography, the amenities they provide, and the quality of life they offer has changed over time, particularly in response to regeneration and (re)development activity.

 • To explore the reasons why people’s experiences and quality of life in these four parts of the city have been similar or different, converged or diverged, paying particular attention to the social, cultural and political environments there.

-• To investigate the resources for and barriers to successful adaptation to the various processes of change experienced in these four areas, particularly in relation to community activism, empowerment, community infrastructure and influence.
+• To investigate the resources for and barriers to successful adaptation to the various processes of change experienced in these four areas, particularly in relation to community activism, empowerment, community infrastructure, and influence.

 Peer research

 As part of the peer research aspect of this project, we funded two Activate community development courses, one in Calton and another in Drumchapel.
 Over 30 people completed these courses and, as part of this, designed, developed and presented their own research projects on issues important to them in their neighbourhoods.
+These projects were showcased at a workshop in November 2016, after which we discussed what the future of Glasgow should be like and how to get there.